Modifications of Tanabe-Sugano d$^6$ diagram induced by radical ligand field: ab initio inspection of a Fe(II)-verdazyl molecular complex: Results and Discussion

-Based on this preliminary observation suggesting a $S_L = 1$ crystal field, let us then concentrate on the third ($2 S_{total} + 1 = 5$) and fourth ($2 S_{total} + 1 = 7$) excited states given in Table~\ref{table:DDCI2_results}.
-The iron(II) spin state is successively dominated by a $S_{Fe} = 1$ (62\%) and $S_{Fe} = 2$ (100\%).
-Such picture obtained from the spin projections of the wavefunctions is consistent with a high-field $d^6$ Tanabe-Sugano diagram~\cite{tanabe1954onthe}.
-However, the quintet excited state $Q_2$ in Figure~\ref{fig:spectrum_fevdz} exhibits a non-negligible contribution from the local $S_{Fe} = 2$ spin state (21\%).
-Such superposition of triplet and quintet metal spin states in the absence of spin-orbit coupling is a manifestation of the recently reported \textit{spinmerism} effect\cite{roseiro2022combining}.
-Our analysis supports the appearance of a similar phenomenon in \textbf{1}, named as \textit{excited state spinmerism}.
-This manifestation results from the open-shell character of the environment and the energy crossing between the $S_{Fe} = 1$ and $S_{Fe} = 2$ excited states in the high-field regime of the iron(II) $d^6$ Tanabe-Sugano diagram.
-The traditional resonance in the Tanabe-Sugano diagram is lifted from the intimate open-shell nature of the crystal field.
-As expected, the spectroscopy exhibits a second close-in-energy quintet state resulting from this mixing (see $Q_1$ in Figure~\ref{fig:spectrum_fevdz}).
-The latter is found 2906 cm$^{-1}$ above the ground state, with a dominant $S_{Fe} = 2$ character (72\%), and a significant mixing between the environment $S_L = 0$ (39\%) and $S_L = 1$ (50\%) spin state.
-The entanglement between the spin states of the metal ion and its coordination sphere is manifested in the excited state of the high-field regime of the Tanabe Sugano diagram.
-In agreement with a recent inspection based on a model Hamiltonian~\cite{roseiro2022Qubit}, the emergence of the two quintet states $Q_1$ and $Q_2$ in Figure~\ref{fig:spectrum_fevdz} from avoided crossing stresses the importance of not only the magnitude of the crystal field (Coulomb contributions), but also the open-shell character of such field (decisive exchange contributions).
+Based on this preliminary observation suggesting a $S_L = 1$ ligand field, we now examine the third $Q_1$ ($2 S_{total} + 1 = 5$) excited state given in Table~\ref{table:DDCI2_results}.
+The iron(II) spin state is dominated by a $S_{Fe} = 1$ (62\%) in the field of a 72\% $S_L = 1$.
+Again, such picture obtained from the spin projections of the wavefunction is consistent with a high-field $d^6$ Tanabe-Sugano diagram.~\cite{tanabe1954onthe} However, the quintet state $Q_1$ in Figure~\ref{fig:spectrum_fevdz} exhibits non-negligible contributions from the local $S_{Fe} = 2$ (21\%) and $S_{L} = 0$ (11\%) spin states.
+Such superposition of triplet and quintet metal spin states in the absence of spin-orbit coupling is a manifestation of the recently reported \textit{spinmerism} effect.~\cite{roseiro2022combining} Our analysis supports the appearance of a similar phenomenon in \textbf{1}, named as \textit{excited state spinmerism}.
+This manifestation results from the open-shell character of the environment and the energy crossing between the $S_{Fe} = 1$ and $S_{Fe} = 2$ excited states in the high-field regime of the iron(II) $d^6$ diagram (see Figure~\ref{fig:d6_TS_diagram}).
+The traditional allowed crossing between different spin multiplicities in the Tanabe-Sugano diagram is lifted from the presence of two radical ligands.
+As expected, the energy spectrum exhibits a second close-in-energy quintet state resulting from this mixing (see $Q_0$ in Figure~\ref{fig:spectrum_fevdz}).
+The latter is found 2906 cm$^{-1}$ above the ground state, with a dominant $S_{Fe} = 2$ character (72\%), and a significant mixing between the environment $S_L = 0$ (39\%) and $S_L = 1$ (50\%) spin states.
+This second class of states ($Q_0$ and $Q_1$ in Table~\ref{table:DDCI2_results}) displays entanglement between the spin states of the metal ion and its coordination sphere in the high-field regime.
+In agreement with a recent inspection based on a model Hamiltonian~\cite{roseiro2022Qubit}, the emergence of the two quintet states $Q_0$ and $Q_1$ in Figure~\ref{fig:spectrum_fevdz} from avoided crossing stresses the importance of not only the magnitude of the ligand field (Coulomb contributions), but also the open-shell character of such field (decisive exchange contributions).